ethtaipei-footballmanager/smartcontracts-taipei/README.md

 ⚽ Ten Taipei Football Manager is an on-chain football manager game that leverages the privacy that TEN Protocol provides to hide players' strategies from opponents.

+\*\* This project is build using frontend components from a previous hackathon project [Super Leo Lig](https://github.com/arjanjohan/aleo-football).
+All smart contracts and contract interactions are created from scratch during this hackathon.

 ⚙️ Built using Solidity, Hardhat, wagmi, React and Javascript.

 - 🧾 **Privacy on TEN**: Players commit to a strategy privately using TEN Protocol.